In the Good Old Summertime: Plot

 On a spring day in Chicago, in the early 1900s, Andrew Larkin is the top salesman at Otto Oberkugen's music store.
 On his way to work, he runs into Veronica Fisher.
 When Andrew arrives, he rushes to the post office and reads a letter from his secret pen pal, known as "Box Number 237."
 That same day, Veronica arrives at the store requesting a job there.
 Mr. Oberkugen initially refuses to hire Veronica, but he hires her after she persuades a customer to buy a harp.
 Several months pass and the store's sales dwindle, in which Veronica and Andrew's professional relationship turns contentious.
 Regardless, their pen pal relationship turns romantic.

 During the wintertime, Andrew and Veronica, unbeknownst to each other, arrange to have dinner together.
 However, Oberkugen has the staff to stay overtime to take a store inventory, upsetting both Andrew and Veronica.
 Their coworker Nellie Burke manages to have Oberkurgen change his mind after she confesses her love towards him.
 Outside the restaurant, Andrew learns Veronica is his secret pen pal.
 Disappointed at first, he returns to the restaurant, but does not reveal to Veronica that he is her pen pal.
-Instead, he attempts to flirt with Veronica, but they fall into a heated argument.
+Instead, he intentionally irritates Veronica, and they fall into a heated argument.
 Andrew leaves, and Veronica returns home thinking her date failed to show.
 The next day, Veronica calls in sick.
 Andrew comes to visit Veronica and invites her to Otto and Nellie's engagement party.

 Back at work, Oberkugen hands Andrew his prized Stradivarius violin to safeguard for the party.
 Instead, Andrew loans the violin to his friend Louise to perform at a recital.
 At the engagement party, Veronica performs two musical numbers, one with a barbershop quartet and a solo number.
 For the next number, Oberkugen asks for his violin, to which his nephew Hickey clumsily breaks.
 Oberkugen is distraught at first, but Andrew tells him that his real violin is with Louise.
 Andrew and Oberkugen arrive at Louise's recital, and Oberkugen fires him for loaning Louise his violin.

 On Christmas Eve, when Andrew returns to collect his belongings, his coworkers tell him their goodbyes.
 Nellie arranges Oberkugen to write a letter of recommendation for Andrew.
 However, Oberkugen changes his mind, and promotes Andrew as the new store manager giving him a raise.
 He also allows for Louise to keep his violin.
 During the store hours, Oberkugen gives Veronica her bonus, although she intends to quit in protest to Andrew's promotion.
 When the store closes, Andrew reveals to Veronica that he is her secret pen pal.
 They kiss, and she consents to marry him.